MatthewMarinets/ap_sc2_notes/feature_ideas.md

 | Maar-ked for Death   | A Sinister Turn      | 25:00        | Hard       |
 | Overmind Dead Body   | Echoes of the Future | 20:00        | Hard       |
 | Speed Too!           | Shatter the Sky      | 25:00        | Hard       |

+## New Mission orders
+* Funnel -- A triangle where you start with a full row, beat a mission to unlock missions below it, rows get narrower until width 1 is the goal
+* Hourglass -- like funnel, but re-widens after a pinch point.
+Beat the middle bottom mission to win
+* Plaid -- grid with every 4th mission removed
+* Ring -- like grid with middle removed (--Salzkorn)

+### Theory
+Mission orders are ultimately characterized by just a few parameters:
+* Connectivity, ie average number of missions unlocked by beating a mission
+* Optionality, ie how many missions are unavoidable vs you have choices and can never do one
+* Length, ie how many missions do you actually need to beat
+* Size, ie how many missions are there
+* Change, ie how do the above characteristics change as more missions are beaten
+* Presentation, ie how intuitive is progression

+* Optionality / length / size can probably be simplified to just 2 parameters

 ## Generalize mission orders
 * Current: